Uniswap/docs/README.md

 - How do we embed example

 ## Goals
-- Consistency
+- Consistency across projects
 -

 ## The layout

-The project is broken down into 4 sections.
+The project is broken down into 4 sections
-- Concepts - General Uniswap information or concepts that are useful for using Uniswap products, such as Liquidity and Fees.
+- Concepts - General Uniswap information or concepts that are useful for using Uniswap products, such as Liquidity and Fees
 - Contracts - The Uniswap smart contracts such as Permit2, or groupings such as the V3 Contracts
 - SDKs - The Uniswap SDKs such the v3-sdk
 - APIs - The Uniswap APIs such the Subgraph API